 Our firm is proud to offer

-free consultations to potential clients who are interested in discussing their eligibility
+initial consultations to potential clients who are interested in discussing their eligibility

 and how to proceed with applying for withholding of removal.
 We know how